rudhaykumar/Myfirstgitrepodemo/POS/POS_NFR_V0.1.md

          - Acceptable failure % : 0
          - Avg Response Time : 0.393
          - 99% Response Time : 0.462
-         - Comments : 21-May-2021 11 AM to 12 PM -the peak time readings
+         - Comments : 21-May-2021 11 AM to 12 PM -the peak time readings .
+These are NFR numbers obtained during covid pandemic.
+Fewshops in UK were closed and so these numbers            may need to be extrapolated.